AshuApurva14/DevOps-SRE-Challenge-Series/DevOps_SRE_Challenge/Day_13/solution.md

 ### Task B: Harden sshd

-For this task, I have opened FW needs to be for AWS EC2 instance.
+For this task, I have opened FW needs to be for AWS EC2 instance in the Security groups.

 1. Opened firewall for new port (2222 shown below).

-2. EditED `/etc/ssh/sshd_config` to include:
+2. Edited `/etc/ssh/sshd_config` to include:
 ```
 Port 2222
 PermitRootLogin no